Empowering the economic development of the West Midlands whilst encouraging environmental improvement

 Why this theme?

 The sustainable and inclusive economic development of the region is essential.
-The West Midlands is one of three trailblazing regions to publish its Local Industrial Strategy which includes low carbon technology, energy and clean growth as sector strengths with the draft Low Carbon Sector Action Plan recently being released.
+The West Midlands was one of three trailblazing regions to publish its Local Industrial Strategy which includes low carbon technology, energy and clean growth as sector strengths, with this being backed up by the regional Low Carbon Goods and Services study that SWM and k-Matrix published in 2021.

 What our Members are doing